 You can apply for credit for prior learning online.
-Each credit you apply for will cost £70 which is non-refundable.
-The cost to apply for credit for prior learning will be £72 from 1 July 2020.
+Each credit you apply for will cost £72 which is non-refundable.
+From 1 July 2022, the credit for prior learning fees will change to £75.

 Please note that the Accounting exam is compulsory for all students to sit and pass.
 You may be eligible to apply for credit for this exam, only if you hold a relevant qualification, for example, the AAT qualification or an accounting degree, and you have also successfully passed the ACA Professional Level Financial Accounting and Reporting exam.